kundajelab/chrombpnet/README.md

 ```

 Following are some things to keep in mind when using custom datasets/downloads -
-- For bulk ATAC-seq/DNASE-seq datasets we use the latest <a href="https://github.com/ENCODE-DCC/atac-seq-pipeline ">ENCODE ATAC-seq protocol</a>  for peak-calling.
+- For bulk ATAC-seq/DNASE-seq datasets we use the latest <a href="https://github.com/ENCODE-DCC/atac-seq-pipeline">ENCODE ATAC-seq protocol</a>  for peak-calling.
 - If you are downloading the data from the ENCODE portal you can download the peaks flagged default for ATAC-seq datasets.
 For DNASE-seq datasets you might have to use MACS2 and follow the ENCODE ATAC-seq protocol for peak-calling.
 (TODO - provide scripts to call peaks on filtered bams).
 - For paired end data we download the filtered bams and for single-end data we download the unfiltered bams from the pipeline/ENCODE portal.
 Please refer to the documentation below to understand the reason for this difference `chrombpnet/helpers/preprocessing/`
 - TODO - add notes on how this will be different for scATAC.

 #### Step 2: Make Bigwigs from Bam files (IMPORTANT STEP!
 PLEASE READ CAREFULLY)

 We will now create unstranded bigwigs (i.e. the + and - strand ends are combined into one stranded bigwig) from the bam files (downloaded in step1) using the command below.
-This workflow uses the following two commands (1) `chrombpnet/helpers/preprocessing/bam_to_bigwig.sh`: Considers that the given bam files are *unshifted* and does a shift of +4/-4 and (2) `chrombpnet/helpers/preprocessing/analysis/build_pwm_from_bigwig.py` generates an image of the bias motif obtained from the shifted bams.
+This workflow uses the following two commands (1) `bam_to_bigwig.sh`: Considers that the given bam files are *unshifted* and does a shift of +4/-4 and (2) `chrombpnet_pwm_from_bigwig` generates an image of the bias motif obtained from the shifted bams.

 ```
 step2_make_bigwigs_from_bams.sh data/downloads/merged.bam data/downloads/K562 ATAC_PE data/downloads/hg38.fa hg38.chrom.sizes